Diphtheria in Ireland

 This notifiable disease is attributable to three organisms, each of which is toxin-producing: Corynebacterium diphtheriae, C. ulcerans, C. pseudotuberculosis.

 In 1948, 521 cases of diphtheria were reported.
 The introduction of the combination diphtheria/tetanus/pertussis (DTP) vaccine in Ireland in 1952/1953 led to a decline in the number of diphtheria cases when until 1968 no cases were reported for the first time.
 After a period of 47 years, however, one case was notified in 2015 and another in 2016.
-No cases were reported in 2017.
+No cases have been reported since then.